1. Take time to observe

 4. Talk to your child

 Children will gain a lot of knowledge from a zoo experience if you talk to them about every animal they see.
 Ask questions and find out what animals they want to see at the zoo.
 Tip – use the information poster (usually located near the enclosures) to learn more about each animal.

-Wildlife presentations usually get you closer to the action, so they should be an important part of your visit.
-They not only teach you information about the wildlife they show, but display it in an interesting way, by showing the animals natural behaviours.
-Try to plan your visit before going to the park so that you don’t miss out on the one you and your child are most interested in.
+Wildlife presentations usually get you closer to the action so they should be an important part of your visit.
+Try to plan your visit before going to the park so that you don’t miss out on the presentation you and your child are most interested in.

 Another thing we tend to forget, while at a zoo, is to listen.
 It’s so easy to switch off and not even realise the noises going on around you.
 Many times I’ve had to point out a koala bellowing even though the person was standing right next to the enclosure.
 During your visit, sit down with your child and ask them to close their eyes.
 Ask them what they can hear and what type of animal they think it is.
 This is always particularly good near the bird aviaries!

 Now that you’ve taken all those photos, don’t let them sit on a hard drive in your computer.
 Make a book that your child can enjoy over and over again.
 The memories will last so much longer that way, and it’s a great way for your child to recall their experiences.